= Top southern state :

 In 2011, North Carolina’s graduation rate was 78%,

 below the national average and 26th among the states.
-While North Carolina’s 2018 ranking of 26 among the states was the same as 2011, the state’s graduation rate had increased to 86%, above the national average.
+By 2019, North Carolina’s graduation rate had increased to 87%, above the national average of 86% and 25th among the states.

-The share of ninth graders completing high school in four years has grown by nearly twenty percentage points since 2006, rising from 68% to 88% in 2018.
+The share of ninth graders completing high school in four years has grown by nearly twenty percentage points since 2006, rising from 68% to 88% in 2020.
+The current rate also represents an increase of one percentage point since 2019.

 As of 2020, North Carolina’s high school graduation rate was seven percentage points below the 2030 goal of 95%.